 Samuel Davidson, commenting on this hypothesis, says:

-We will not dwell on analyzing such an absurd theory created by desperate apologists, but we will mention the affirmation of a well-known Biblical dictionary, where is stated as follows:
+We will not dwell on analysing such an absurd theory created by desperate apologists, but we will mention the affirmation of a well-known Biblical dictionary, where is stated as follows:

 Another renowned Biblical commentary states:

-We conclude this passage by quoting Raymond Brown, who has summarized the interpretations of modern theologians related to the text of Isaiah in the following points:
+We conclude this passage by quoting Raymond Brown, who has summarised the interpretations of modern theologians related to the text of Isaiah in the following points:

 - It was to the wicked King Ahaz (c.a.
 735-715 B.C.) that Isaiah spoke of the oracle as mentioned in 7:14.
 It was intended as a sign to this disbelieving monarch during the Syro-Ephraimite war of 734 and must refer to something that took place during that year or shortly thereafter.